Kill Zone Trading in Forex: Basics and Strategies

 The Four Primary Kill Zones

 The four primary Kill Zones represent strategic windows where trading volume and volatility peak due to the interplay of global market sessions.
-Each period corresponds to key transitions in major forex markets worldwide.
+Each period corresponds to transitions in major forex markets worldwide.

 1. Asian Kill Zone